ecoruh/rabbitha/README.md

 ## Features
 This wrapper gracefully handles RabbitMQ service restarting (it should not crash).
 ## Known Issues
-- Currently there are a few issues around handling clustering and load balancing, these are being worked on.
 - If config objects used are not initialised this may cause ill behaviour or crash.
 This will be improved in the near future.

 ## Usage